 “Yeah,” he said.
 “I’ll be right back.
 I just need a moment.”
-He made his way to his dressing room and closed the door on the noise.
-The dropping of the sound level seemed like heaven to the thudding in his head.
-He finished his water, and then braced himself on the table, staring at himself in the mirror.
+He found his dressing room and closed the door on the noise.
+The dropping of the sound level soothed the thudding in his head.
+He finished his water, and then braced himself on the table, staring in the mirror.

 What the hell was wrong with him?
-Usually, he loved preforming.
+He loved performing.
 It was what he was born to do.
 And other women…that’s never been a problem for him.
 Sure, he wasn’t above looking, but DJ was the only one for him.

 And yet…even their relationship had been a cause of stress lately.

 Not that he would ever cheat on DJ.
 He wouldn’t, but it didn’t mean he was above getting a bit testy.
 The month-long sentence of abstinence was starting to wear on him.
 Brent was never one for all work and no play.
-So, previously, before he was married, on tour the women came to him as easy as the songs abandoned him.
-Now, the songs were there, but so were the crawling-the-walls feeling.
-Especially when he had women at every turn letting him know they were more than willing—for anything.
+Before he was married the women came to him as easily as the songs abandoned him.
+Now, the songs were there, but so was the crawling-the-walls feeling.
+Especially when he had willing women at every turn letting him know they were up for, well anything.

 Usually it wasn’t a problem.
-DJ and he had made a commitment to their relationship, and they’d both decided that she’d meet him out on tour at least once a week, once every two at the most.
-But lately, between his schedule, and one crisis at the ranch after another, they hadn’t been able to make the time.
+DJ and he had a commitment to their relationship, and they’d decided that she’d meet him on tour at least once a week, every two at the most.
+But between his schedule and one crisis after another at the ranch, they hadn’t been able to make the time.

 If that was all he could deal.
-He was a grown man, not a teenager, for Christ sake.
-But he couldn’t help sense there was something more going on.
-Even though they face timed every day, the distance between them kept growing and he had no idea what to do about it.
+He was a grown man, for Christ sake.
+But he sensed there was something more going on.
+Even though they face-timed every day, the distance between them kept growing and he had no idea how to stop it.

 Three more venues.
 Three more shows and then I’m home.

-Those were the exact words he used when talking to DJ last night.
+Those were the exact words he used when talked to DJ last night.
 “No need to make the trip, honey.
 It’s a long flight, and I’ll be home before you know it.”

-She’d agreed, a bit to quickly if you asked him, and he couldn’t help the sinking pit in his stomach when he heard the relief in her voice.
+She’d agreed, a bit too quickly, and he couldn’t stop the sinking pit in his stomach when he heard the relief in her voice.

 In all fairness, she’d looked as tired as he felt.
 Her eyes seemed lost inside the dark circles.
-Her face held a paleness he didn’t usually see underneath her normal tan coco skin.
+Her face held a paleness he didn’t usually see beneath her normal tan coco skin.

-“Are you drinking too much coffee in the afternoon, and it’s keeping you up at night?” he’d asked.
+“Are you drinking too much coffee in the afternoon?
+Is that’s what has been keeping you up at night?” he’d asked.
 He couldn’t count how many times he’d got on her about her caffeine addiction.
-That amount of coffee couldn’t be good for anyone.
+That much coffee couldn’t be good for anyone.

 He hadn’t liked the sound of that, but the reality was he was here and she was there—over five hundred miles away.
 It’s not like he could tell her to take it easy, slow down, maybe wait for him to come home so he could help her out.
 DJ’s ranch meant as much to her as his music did to him.
 He could never ask her to do something he wasn’t willing to do himself.

-Still three more venues meant at least another week, maybe two before he could get home and it was getting hard for him to remember that he didn’t live that rock star lifestyle any more.
+Still, three more venues meant at least another week or two before he could get home, and it was getting hard for him to remember that he didn’t live that rock star lifestyle any more.